cloudflare/cloudflare-docs/content/dns/zone-setups/partial-setup/convert-partial-to-full.md

 ## Step 2 — Update settings in authoritative DNS

-At least 24 hours prior to converting your application, disable DNSSEC.
+At least 24 hours prior to converting your application, disable DNSSEC at your authoritative DNS provider.

 {{<Aside type="note">}}